maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 with more than one documents.
 The main purpose of the interface's
 ***deleteDoc*** operation is to allow the service provider to remove documents already uploaded for a registered service Instance.
-It is implemented following the REST methodology and receives as an input the ID of the Doc object to be deleted.
+It is implemented following the REST methodology using a DELETE HTTP method.
+It receives as an input the ID of the Doc object to be deleted.
 The MSR will respond with the outcome of the deletion operation, whether successful or not.

 #### Operation Functionality
 <!--